- Create them individually.

 4. Select an Asset Group.
 This asset group is associated with this asset.

-After an asset group is associated with an asset and then saved, it can be changed under certain conditions.5.
-Enter a value in the Asset Serial Number field, or accept the default value that appears if automatic number generation is enabled.
+5. Enter a value in the Asset Serial Number field, or accept the default value that appears if automatic number generation is enabled.
 The Asset Serial Number can be modified to be identical to the asset number.
 The Asset Serial Number might have a non-unique value across organizations, but the asset number must be globally unique, regardless of the defaulting value.
 When an asset number generates automatically at receipt by the Deliver to Inventory transaction, it defaults to the Item Instance number.
 You can change it, as long as it is a globally unique number.

 7. Optionally, change the defaulted Organization.
 This organization may be different than the eAM-enabled organization that maintains the asset.
 You can define an Asset Group in an organization that is not eAM-enabled, if it is associated with an eAM-enabled organization in its Organization parameters.